BrightPath-io/architecture/BrightPath_Project_Summary.md

    - Offline functionality
    - Push notifications
    - Location-based educational opportunities

+5. **Enhanced Session Management:**
+   - Upgrade from local storage to Redis/Valkey for better questionnaire progress tracking
+   - Real-time updates and synchronization
+   - Multi-device session support
+   - Analytics on questionnaire completion rates

 ## Conclusion

 BrightPath represents a significant opportunity to transform the homeschooling experience by leveraging modern technology to address the unique challenges faced by homeschooling families.
 By providing intelligent, personalized scheduling recommendations and continuous improvement through user feedback, BrightPath aims to become an essential tool that empowers parents to create effective, engaging educational experiences for their children.

-The revised technology stack, database strategy, and questionnaire design align with stakeholder preferences while enhancing the core functionality and architecture of the platform.
+The revised technology stack and database strategy, using MongoDB with browser local storage for questionnaire progress in the initial prototype, align with stakeholder preferences while enhancing the core functionality and architecture of the platform.
+This approach simplifies the initial implementation while maintaining the ability to scale and enhance the platform in future iterations.
 With these updates in place, BrightPath is well-positioned to deliver on its mission of supporting and empowering homeschooling parents on their educational journey.